ahmdbnrsl/chat-app/README.md

 ### Build for Production

-To create a production build:
+To create a Production build:
 ```bash
 next build
 next start